marlospomin/smoothie/README.md

 const smoothie = require('smoothie');
 ```

 Alternatively you can include a minified version of smoothie (or the source code, up to you) via direct file or using our **CDN** link.
+If you are using a polyfill make sure to include it **before** smoothie.

 ``` html
 <body>